His Hand in Mine: Single releases

-"His Hand In Mine" is a gospel song written by Mosie Lister and first recorded by the Statesmen Quartet in 1953.
-Elvis Presley's version was recorded on October 30, 1960 and was the title track of his 1960 gospel album.
-The song was released 9 years later as an Easter single on March 25, 1969.
-The B-side was a more recent recording of How Great Thou Art.
+"His Hand in Mine" is a gospel song written by Mosie Lister and first recorded by the Statesmen Quartet in 1953.
+Presley's version was recorded on October 30, 1960 and was the title track of his 1960 gospel album.
+The song was released nine years later as an Easter single on March 25, 1969.
+The B-side was a more recent recording of "How Great Thou Art."
 Neither side charted and the record sold poorly.

 Reissues

-In 1976, RCA reissued the album in its lower priced "Pure Gold" series, with new cover art under a new catalogue number, ANL1-1319.
+In 1976, RCA reissued the album in its lower priced "Pure Gold" series, with new cover art under a new catalog number, ANL1-1319.
 This reissue contains the same tracks as the original release.
+In 1981, the album was reissued in RCA's "Best Buy" series, with the 1976 cover art and catalog number changed to AYL1-3935.

-RCA first reissued the album on compact disc in 1990 with three bonus tracks ("It Is No Secret", "You'll Never Walk Alone" and "Who Am I").
-This reissue utilized the revised cover art from the "Pure Gold" series LP reissue.
+RCA first reissued the album on compact disc in 1988 with three bonus tracks ("It Is No Secret", "You'll Never Walk Alone" and "Who Am I").
+This CD reissue utilized the revised cover art from the "Pure Gold" and "Best Buy" series LP reissues.